malgorzataMielczarek/MdFilesMerger/README.md

 Now, if you want, you can completely close the program by pressing the **Esc** button, or return to the [main menu](#main-menu-view) by pressing **Enter** (or anything other then Esc).

 ### Hyperlinks table of contents view
-You will be transported to this view if you choose option '2' in [table of content menu view](#table-of-contents-menu-view).
-This view looks analogically to [the previous one](#plain-text-table-of-contents-view), except it displays other type of table contents.
-Table of contents is build according to the same rules as the one above.
-The only difference is that headers containing selected files titles (or names) aren't plain text, but hyperlinks transporting reader to right section of merged file.
+You will be taken to this view if you choose option '2' in [table of content menu view](#table-of-contents-menu-view).
+This view looks the same as [the previous one](#plain-text-table-of-contents-view), except that it displays a different type of table of contents.
+This type is build according to the same rules as the one above.
+The only difference is that headers containing the titles (or names) of the selected files are not plain text, but hyperlinks that take the reader to appropriate section of the merged file.

-Example window view:
+An example window view:
 ```
 Katalog główny, w którym wyszukiwane są pliki do scalenia: C:\Users\mielczarek\source\repos\KursZostanProgramistaASPdotNET